Pravallika583/Password-Manager-App/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality Added</summary>
 <br/>

-The app must have the following functionalities
+The app have the following functionalities

 - Initially, the website input, username input, and password input should be empty and [No Passwords View](https://assets.ccbp.in/frontend/content/react-js/password-manager-no-passwords-lg-output.png) should be displayed
 - When non-empty values are provided for the website, username, and password and the **Add** button is clicked,